 Now, all snug in the baking pan, these cookies look all innocent, don't they?
 But ...

 ... once you cut into them, their layered awesomeness is revealed!
 And layered awesomeness it is.
 Truly.
 Mark's Dad wouldn't steer us wrong!

 I invite you to follow The Kitchen is My Playground with Pinterest, Facebook, Google Friend Connect, Linky Followers, bloglovin', or Feedburner.
 Buttons are in the right sidebar.
 I'd love to have you back soon!

 Source: My Mother-in-Law

 1 (14 oz.) can sweetened condensed milk (fat free works just fine)

 1 c. chopped pecans

-1. Melt butter in a 9x13" baking dish.
+1. Lightly spray a 9x13" baking dish with non-stick cooking spray.
+Melt butter in the bottom of the baking dish.
 Add remaining ingredients in layers, in the order listed, sprinkling each ingredient evenly over the previous layer.

 2. Bake at 325 degrees for about 30 minutes.
 Let cool completely in the baking dish.
 Cut into small squares.